danielhatch7/startup/README.md

 ### Home Page

 The home page is the main place for users to access all of the features within the app.
-The user can either join a live voting session, start a live voting session, add questions to their own personal question bank, or create question groups.
+The user can either join a live voting session, start a live voting session, or view results.
 The home page will have the following options:

 1. **Join Live Session**
 2. **Start Voting Session**
-3. **Question Bank**
-4. **Question Group**
-5. **View Results**
+3. **View Results**

 #### Join Live Session